Konstantinos-Pantelios/GEO1001/README.md

 -The file 'BonusQuestion.py' is a secondary python file thas is used to answer the bonus question.

+-The file Hw01_LaTeX.pdf is the Final report of the excerise in PDF from generated through LaTeX.

+-The file Hw01_LaTeX.tex is the LaTeX code that generates the final report (the pdf file above).

 -The file 'README.md' is the current file containing the instructions.

 -The file 'confidence.txt' contains the 95% confidence intervals for variables Temperature and Wind Speed for all the sensors.

--The file 'geo1001_hw01.py' is the main code of the excerice for the 4 parts (the bonus questions is in file 'BonusQuestion.py'
+-The file 'geo1001_hw01.py' is the main code of the excerice for the 4 parts (the bonus questions is in file 'BonusQuestion.py')

 -The file 'hypothesis_p_only.txt' contains the p-values of Temperature and Winds speed for sensor pairs specified in part 4.2

+-The file reference.bib is used by the file Hw01_LaTeX.tex to introduce the citation of the data that were used to complete the assignment.